Theobasallaje/Constructor_Word_Guess/README.md

 # CLI Word Guess Game!

-# To play, clone this repo and run npm install to intall all the relavent packages
+# To play, clone this repo and run npm install to intall all the relevant packages

 # You will be guessing from a randonly selected word.